GuilhermeFreire/mfront_syntax_highlighting/README.md

 ## Installation

-On the sublime menu open `Preferences > Browse Packages`.
+On the Sublime Text menu open `Preferences > Browse Packages`.
 Next, open the `User` folder and place the provided `mfront.sublime-syntax` file there.
 The syntax highlighting should occur automatically, although you might need to reopen your MFront files to see the highlight.

 ## Troubleshooting